The Real Adventures of Jonny Quest: International promotion and network run

 Turner aired Real Adventures seven nights a week on TBS, TNT, and Cartoon Network for an unprecedented 21 weekly showings.
+Turner used this level of coverage to entice marketing partners, as typical cable programs (airing once per week) would not be able to attract desired merchandise interest.
 Turner aired several commercial spots featuring the Quest logo and show introductions to build viral support.
 Turner's marketers surmised that juvenile groups watching TNT in the morning, TBS in the afternoon, or Cartoon Network in prime time and late night were mutually exclusive.
-Real Adventures premiered August 26, 1996, three months after a twenty-hour "Farewell Marathon" of original Quest.
+Real Adventures premiered August 26, 1996, three months after a 20-hour "Farewell Marathon" of original Quest.
+Promotional scope exceeded that of recent television events, such as NBC's Gulliver's Travels; industry insiders compared it to a feature film campaign.

 The show averaged a 2.0 Nielsen rating over August and September 1996, considered a strong start for an animated series.
-Though Cartoon Network suffered declining viewership in 1996, Quest was consistently one of the highest-rated programs; later season-one episodes drew around 650,000 viewers.
+Though Cartoon Network suffered declining viewership in 1996, Quest was consistently one of the highest-rated programs; later season one episodes drew around 650,000 viewers.
 Real Adventures's merchandise performed poorly, and it failed to build consistent ratings in its targeted demographics (though it did attract adult audiences).
 Turner tried to revive interest in February 1997 with a contest for an adventurous trip to Jamaica called Quest World Adventure.
 Cartoon Network did not order new episodes beyond the 52nd.
-Reruns aired for two years on Toonami until September 24, 1999, on Cartoon Network in other formats until 2004; and on CNX until 2003.
+Reruns aired for two years on Toonami until September 24, 1999; on Cartoon Network in other formats until 2004; and on CNX until 2003.
+Reruns were also seen in broadcast syndication for a time via The Program Exchange.